kaoubaradj/q-estimation/README.md

-This repository contains MATLAB functions developed as part of my research work on \*\*q-estimation methods\*\* for distributions, including the Lindley q-distribution.
+This repository contains MATLAB functions developed as part of my research work on \*\*q-estimation methods\*\* for q-distributions, including the Lindley q-distribution.